is Industrial property your next investment?

 Industrial warehouse units are traditionally smaller warehouse-style spaces, ranging between approximately 100-400sqm in size.
 Their flexible interior can include mezzanine levels and office space; meaning they are perfect for a variety of purposes and occupiers.

 Beyond flexibility, the beauty of industrial units is largely due to their simplicity.
 Constructed primarily from structural steel and precast panels; a block of 8 industrial units for instance can be completed in as little as 12 weeks.

-For investors and builder-developers, this equates to a fast return on investment.
+For investors, builder and developers, this results in a fast return on investment.
 For business owner-occupiers, this streamlined construction also provides financial benefits; allowing them to operate from their new premises sooner than a traditional commercial/industrial development may take to complete.

 DEMAND DRIVES GROWTH

 With another 12 industrial units currently under construction in Bathurst’s main business trade centre; Central west NSW is not the only area where demand for industrial units continues to grow.
 Canberra has seen an influx of smaller developments, certainly within business trade areas such as Beard, Hume and Fyshwick.

 Akura continues to support this growth through the delivery of engineered structural building packages for a number of projects presently underway across the Canberra-Goulburn region.

 ARCHITECTURALLY DESIGNED FEATURES